turbot/steampipe-mod-azure-thrifty/controls/docs/network.md

 ## Thrifty Network Benchmark

-Thrifty developers ensure that unused IP addresses are removed unless there is a business need to retain them.
+Thrifty developers ensure that unused IP addresses and virtual network gateways are removed unless there is a business need to retain them.

 ### Default Thresholds